lazerbeam-dev/lazerbeam-dev/README.md

   🌾 I'm creating a javascript chess AI https://github.com/lazerbeam-dev/chess-guevara

   🌈 Fun physics theory: Matter (hydrogen, all matter being compounded hydrogen) is extremely high energy light.
-If light is a ripple of the ether, hydrogen nucleus may be like a stationary ether droplet that might form instead of a wave when the ether's surface is disturbed with enough energy.
+If light is a ripple of the ether, hydrogen nucleus may be like a stationary ether droplet that might form instead of a wave when the medium is disturbed with enough energy.